by Sasha Alyson

 Scottish Highlander, @Scot_Highlander: Nothing I didn’t already know.
 I spent 35 yrs in int’l development and the UN agencies are by far the most ineffective – yet in every country they succeeded in imposing they agenda.
 Mind you, they are not alone in masking their utter ineffectiveness behind nice publications.

 [Sasha: Very good questions, I wish I could give better replies.
 I don’t often use World Bank data (and IMF even less).
 The Bank operates under many of the same dynamics as U.N. agencies, including a desire to look like it’s got good data even when it does not.
 But I find that WB staff are more inclined to disagree on issues, in contrast to the groupthink ethos at the U.N.
 That could lead to slightly more reliable numbers in some cases.
 But often, it’s the same junk on a different website.
 For example: UNESCO reported adult literacy in Vanuatu, as of 2014, at 84.7%.
-The World Bank puts the same data on its website — they’re not about to send you off to somebody else’s site!
-(They do say it’s from UNESCO.)
+The World Bank puts the same data on its website.
 But a survey that actually tested literacy skills, rather than just asking people if they could read and write, put the number at 27%.
-(More at: Fobos: Fear Of Blank On Spreadsheet) What can you (and I, and others) do about it?
-I’d love to hear what you think, please comment here.
-My best suggestion is to keep raising the issue, in conversations, online, in letters to newspapers, etc. Governments could focus on producing fewer but better numbers.
-However, the aid agencies want more, don’t much care about quality, and reward governments that provide what they want.
-I doubt things will change without considerable public pressure.]
+(More at: Fobos: Fear Of Blank On Spreadsheet) I have no good solution, but I believe we must keep raising the issue, in conversations, online, in letters to newspapers, etc.]

 Roost, @_Roost_er: I have worked for the UN.
 When I joined I was shocked to see the complacent attitude prevalent.
-On top of that their procedural obstacles in getting anything done is beyond comprehension.
+Their procedural obstacles in getting anything done are beyond comprehension.
 Slow and unreal.
 Nothing gets done in the UN.
 Literally nothing.
 Big pays and good offices

 SMCB, @SMCB50471318: I also find that definitions change without notice.
 This is a good way of pushing politics.
 Are they using the same definition of ‘undernourished’ ?
 (It is like ‘child poverty’.
 What was, no longer is, but the numbers keep going up!)

 [Sasha: Good question.
 In this case, yes, they do define it, but very narrowly.
 You must be VERY malnourished for at least a year.
-A baby who starves to death will not be counted as ever having been hungry.
-(The FAO, to its credit, calls attention to this narrowness.
-The UN does not.)]
+A baby who starves to death in nine months will not be counted as ever having been hungry.
+The FAO, to its credit, calls attention to this narrowness.
+The UN does not.]

 Prasad Raut, @PrasPro: UN is a scum because it is classic ‘No Skin In The Game’ bureaucracy.